 Walker's commentary was devoted to teaching me that the concept of occurrence has to do with outcome events only; that it thus does not encompass outcome states; and that etiologic occurrence research therefore does not encompass the important study of causal prevalence functions.
 As I now consult The New Oxford Dictionary of English (1998 edn), I find as the meanings of occurrence (as a mass noun) these: 'the fact or frequency of something happening' and 'the fact of something existing or being found . . .,' as in 'the occurrence of natural gas fields.'
-And in my Perspective article I find 'state' or 'prevalence' occurring as many as eight times, 'event' or 'incidence' no more than nine times.
-The verb 'occur,' I might need to add, means 'happen; take place; exist or to be • Population An aggregate of people, defined by a membership-defining...
+And in my Perspective article I find 'state' or 'prevalence' occurring

-- event \rightarrow "cohort" (closed population i.e., closed for exit) or

-- state one is a member just for duration of state \rightarrow Open population (open for exit) / dynamic / turnover - Prevalence (of a state) : The existence (as opposed to the inception or termination) of a particular state among the members of the population. - Prevalence Rate: the proportion of a population that is in a particular state. - Population-time: The amount of population experience in terms of the integral of population size over the period of observation. - Incidence: The appearance of events of a particular kind in a population (of candidates over time) - Incidence density (ID): The ratio of the number of events to the corresponding population time (candidate time).
+- Population An aggregate of people, defined by a membership-defining... - event \rightarrow "cohort" (closed population i.e., closed for exit) or - state one is a member just for duration of state → Open population (open for exit) / dynamic / turnover - Prevalence (of a state): The existence (as opposed to the inception or termination) of a particular state among the members of the population. - Prevalence Rate: the proportion of a population that is in a particular state. - Population-time: The amount of population experience in terms of the integral of population size over the period of observation. - Incidence: The appearance of events of a particular kind in a population (of candidates over time) - Incidence density (ID): The ratio of the number of events to the corresponding population time (candidate time).
 If we subdivide time into very short spans, ID becomes a function of time, ID(t); otherwise ID refers to the average over the entire span of time. - Hazard: limiting case of ID as we narrow the span of time.
-More commonly used w.r.t. closed population, with a natural " t_0 ." - Force of morbidity/mortality (Demography). - \bullet Case: Medicine episode of illness, ("a case of gonorrhea").
-Epidemiology a person representing a case (in medical sense) of some state or event.
-5 - Incident cases: Cases that appear (as against those that exist or prevail). - Cumulative Incidence (CI): The proportion of a cohort (of candidates) experiencing the event at issue over a particular risk period if time-specific incidence density is considered to operate over that period.
+More commonly used w.r.t. closed population, with a natural " t_0 ." - Force of morbidity/mortality (Demography). - Case: Medicine episode of illness, ("a case of gonorrhea").
+Epidemiology - a person representing a case (in medical sense) of some state or event.5 - Incident cases: Cases that appear (as against those that exist or prevail). - Cumulative Incidence (CI): The proportion of a cohort (of candidates) experiencing the event at issue over a particular risk period if time-specific incidence density is considered to operate over that period.